-Payments to Essex Powerlines Corporation by customers can be made at 360 Fairview Ave., Suite 218, Essex, Ontario in the form of cash, cheque, certified cheque, money order VISA, Mastercard or Debit Card.
+Payments to Essex Powerlines Corporation by customers can be made at 2730 Highway 3, Oldcastle, Ontario NOR 1L0 in the form of cash, cheque, certified cheque, money order, or bank draft by mail or delivered to the EPL office drop box located beside the employee entrance.
 EPLC reserves the right to exclude payment by cheque based on the customer payment record.
 Payment can also be made at registered financial institutions acceptable to EPLC and via the Internet, Interact or Telephone Banking.

 The Equal Payment Plan (EPP) is a payment option where a customer purchasing power from EPLC, is billed for the same payment amount every month, and then on the 12th month a true-up is performed to adjust the total billed payment amounts to the total actual billed consumption amounts.
 This is an averaged payment plan where the customer's average yearly consumption is spread over the year into equal payments for 11 months.
 In the 12th month the account is reviewed and a true-up is done.
 If the account true-up is less than \$100.00 credit, then this amount will be rolled into the next year calculation of the plan.
 Credit balances of \$100.00 or more will be refunded by cheque and all balances will be due on the due date of the billing.
 Customers on the EPP plan will have their meter read (or estimated if deemed necessary) and billed every month.
-Customers will be automatically removed from the EPP with the plan balance due and payable upon the return of two (2) payments from the financial institution for reason of non payment.
+Customers will be automatically removed from the EPP with the plan balance due and payable upon the return of two (2) payments from the financial institution for reason of nonpayment.
 The Equal Payment Plan option is only available to customers on Standard Supply Service.
 Equal Payment Plan customers must be on the EPL Automatic Payment Plan (APP).